mikemyl/mikemylonakis.com/_notebook/08-flex-box.md

 - `center` aligns items at the center of the cross axis.
 If the flex-direction is row, it aligns items at the center of the vertical axis.
 If the flex-direction is column, it aligns items at the center of the horizontal axis.
 - `baseline` aligns items at the baseline of the cross axis.

+  Note that `align-self` overrides `align-items` for an individual item.

 ### Stretching